How to write a salon business proposal

 Why should an investor trust you with their money?

-Even with detailed descriptions of your business proposal and marketing strategies, you still need to make the investor comfortable with the idea of working with you as a person.
+Even with detailed descriptions of your salon business plan and marketing strategies, you still need to make the investor comfortable with the idea of working with you as a person.

 That’s why you should include a thorough biography of your professional background as well as any of the stylists on your team.